sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>freetype-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : FreeType development libraries and header files
+Short desc    : FreeType development libraries and header files
 URL          : http://www.freetype.org
-Лицензия     : (FTL or GPLv2+) and BSD and MIT and Public Domain and zlib with acknowledgement
+License      : (FTL or GPLv2+) and BSD and MIT and Public Domain and zlib with acknowledgement
-Описание     : The freetype-devel package includes the static libraries and header files
+Descript     : The freetype-devel package includes the static libraries and header files
              : for the FreeType font rendering engine.
              :
              : Install freetype-devel if you want to develop programs which will use